the0neWhoKnocks/tv-renamer/README.md

    npm i
    # compile the files
    nr build:appForDocker
+   # generate some files to rename (only needs to be run in the container if the mock video file hasn't already been generated)
+   nr gen:files "veep" "game.of.thrones"
    # leave the container
    exit
    # build again to copy over assets